roscale/zenith/README.md

 able to adjust the master volume.

 The Settings app will be written in Flutter and will use D-Bus to communicate to various system services.
 There's already a D-Bus library for Dart written by Canonical.
-Fun fact, the installer for Ubuntu 22.04 is a Flutter app, so I think this is the reason they wrote this library. https://pub.dev/packages/dbus
+Fun fact, Canonical is working on a new Ubuntu installer, and a firmware update tool written in Flutter, so that might be the reason why they created this library. https://pub.dev/packages/dbus

 I will have to read the D-Bus API documentation of various system services: NetworkManager, ModemManager, PipeWire (or